openrails/openrails/Source/Documentation/Manual/start.rst

 * ``Install path`` and ``Browse``: Fill in or Browse to the path where the route is to be installed.
 Each route will be installed in its own subdirectory.
 * ``Info``: Gives more information of the selected route.
 The default web browser will be started with the information page.
 * ``Install``: Installs the selected route.
 A popup mentions the directory where the route is to be installed before starting the actual install.
 Installation profile gets added also.
-* ``Start``: Some routes have default start parameters and can be started via this button with these parameters.
 * ``Delete``: Delete route with this button.
 Take care: whole directory including any added and changed files gets deleted.
 * ``Update``: GitHub-based routes can get updated after the install by means of this button.
 A check for updates is made when clicking this button and updates may be reported at the end of the information webpage.
 Also GitHub has a watch feature which notifies you of changes by email.